 The researchers are among the first to combine data from two satellites that ended their operations last year: the Planck satellite, which scanned the whole sky, and the Herschel satellite, which surveyed certain sections in greater detail.
 The researchers used Planck data to find sources of far-infrared emission in areas covered by the Herschel satellite, then cross-referenced with Herschel data to look at these sources more closely.
 Of sixteen sources identified by the researchers, most were confirmed as single, nearby galaxies that were already known.
 However, four were shown by Herschel to be formed of multiple, fainter sources, indicating previously unknown galaxy clusters.

 The team then used additional existing data and new observations to estimate the distance of these clusters from Earth and to determine which of the galaxies within them were forming stars.
 The researchers are now looking to identify more galaxy clusters using this technique, with the aim of looking further back in time to the earliest stage of cluster formation.

 The research involved scientists from the UK, Spain, USA, Canada, Italy and South Africa.
-It was part funded by the Science and Technology Facilities Research Council and the UK Space Agency.
+It was partly funded by the Science and Technology Facilities Research Council and the UK Space Agency.